SimonCoulombe/gmtools/README.md

 ## Motivation

 Traditional Insurance Risk Modeling uses a very specific tool set.
-Risk modeler are therefore are highly specialized; meaning that producing models with these tools quickly yields high quality models.
+Risk modelers are therefore are highly specialized; meaning that producing models with these tools quickly yields high quality models.
 This sets something of a high bar which new tools and techniques must clear to gain acceptance.

 This package is aimed at providing various accelerators to help risk modelers prove the value of Machine Learning techniques as applied to insurance modeling.
 Insurance Risk modeling has well established best practices and therefore we need to make sure that any new ML techniques either use existing or have equivalent functionality.